christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 ### Character Preservation and Enhancement

 **What This Guide Maintains:**
-The distinctive liminal character—threshold vocabulary, structural parallelism, sustained ambiguity at domain boundaries, refusal to separate technical from metaphysical—is preserved and given clear operational guidance through the Conversational Log Protocol.
+The distinctive liminal character—threshold vocabulary, structural parallelism, sustained ambiguity at domain boundaries, refusal to separate technical from metaphysical—is preserved and given clear operational guidance through the Structured Dialogue Protocol.

 **What This Guide Adds:**
 Integration with systematic documentation creates **living liminality**—the book doesn't just talk about threshold crossing; it enacts it through alternating registers and documented dialogue.
 Every learning is captured, structured, and available for future iteration.